History of radio: Broadcast and copyright

-Regulations of radio stations in the U.S
+Regulations of radio stations in the U.S.

 Wireless Ship Act of 1910

-Radio technology was first used for ships to communicate at sea.
-To ensure safety, the Wireless Ship Act of 1910 marks the first time the U.S. government implies regulations on radio systems on ships.
-This act requires ships to have a radio system with a professional operator if they want to travel more than 200 miles offshore or have more than 50 people on board.
-However, this act had many flaws including the competition of radio operators including the two majors company (British and American Marconi).
-They tended to delay communication for ships that used their competitor's system.
-This contributed to the tragic incident of the sinking of the Titanic in 1912.
+One of the first practical uses of radio was for communication to and from ships.
+To enhance safety, the Wireless Ship Act of 1910 marked the first time the U.S. government imposed regulations on radio communication.
+This act required ships departing U.S. ports to have a radio system with a professional operator if they travel more than 200 miles offshore or have more than 50 people on board.
+The act was flawed: it did not establish the priority of distress calls from sea or assign radio frequencies to avoid interference.
+Competition still occurred between radio operators, especially those of the two major companies, British and American Marconi, leading to delay of communication for ships that used a competitor's system.
+This factor played a role during the sinking of the Titanic in 1912.

 Radio Act of 1912

-In 1912, distress calls to aid the sinking Titanic were met with a large amount of interfering radio traffic, severely hampering the rescue effort.
+In 1912 distress calls to aid the sinking Titanic were met with a large amount of interfering radio traffic, severely hampering the rescue effort.
 Subsequently, the US government passed the Radio Act of 1912 to help mitigate the repeat of such a tragedy.
 The act helps distinguish between normal radio traffic and (primarily maritime) emergency communication, and specifies the role of government during such an emergency.